MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-31-Agile-Principles.md

 **Customer collaboration over contract negotiation** encourages open and honest lines of communication with your customer.
 Whether that customer is external or an internal stakeholder, the feedback should flow in terms of product usage and value.
 Agreement on time and budget is still of absolute importance.
 However, there should be room to act on market indicators.
 If the scope of requirements is changing, the business shouldn't by trapped by mandates or have no other choice but to renegotiate terms.
 Rather than signing off scoped plans and working harder to get things moving, organizations can use product owners to analyze what actions are most appropriate based on what is currently known from the market.
 Product Owners collaborate with both the customer and development team to quickly deliver on the slices most valuable to customers.

 <details>
-  <summary>Click here for customer collaboration's supporting Principles</summary>
+  <summary>Click to discover customer collaboration's supporting Principles</summary>

 | Key Principles | Rationale for leaders |
 |:------|:------|